BoxOfDevs/BoxOfBits/README.md

-ESTIMATED UPDATE PROGRESS = 74%
+ESTIMATED UPDATE PROGRESS = 91%

 Description
 ============
 BoxOfBits began as a small plugin developed by TheDragonRing, then as it slowly grew bigger it was transferred to the BoxOfDevs Team.
 Now, it is a huge, but still growing plugin with many, many features.
 Our goal is to make this plugin have so many features, that a server owner could download this plugin and have features from a 100 or more other plugins!
-Enjoy :)
+Enjoy :D

 Commands
 =========